 A conservative view is that a country can either have a sustainable welfare state or high levels of immigration.
 But that view is wrong.
-The fact is that we can achieve both a well-functioning welfare state and increased immigration.
-By using progressive taxes and government deficits to invest in making everyone in society feel good and function well, we can see effects such as improved research results also in technology, energy and medicine, reduced social problems, increased productivity, improved public health and reduced gang crime.
+In fact, we can achieve both a well-functioning welfare state and increased immigration.
+By using progressive taxes and government deficits to invest in getting everyone in society to feel good and function well, we can see effects such as improved research results also in technology, energy and pharmaceuticals, reduced social problems, increased productivity, improved public health and reduced gang crime.

 Immigrants are not a burden